The Converse of the Real Orthogonal Holant Theorem: Consequences of

 The matrices $\widetilde{F}$ for $F \in \fc$ are symmetric and commute, so they are simultaneously diagonalizable: there is an $H \in O(q)$ such that, for every $F \in \fc$, $H\widetilde{F}H^\top = (=_2^{\va^F})$ for some $\va^F \in \rr^{q}$.
 By \autoref{prop:transform} and part 2 of \autoref{prop:invariant_tcwd}, we may replace $\fc$ with $H\fc$ to assume each $\widetilde{F} = (=_2^{\va^F})$.
 Define

-Let $\Omega$ be a $\fc$-grid, containing signatures $F_1,\ldots,F_p$. $\Omega$ is not a tree, as it contains no degree-1 vertices, so we can break some edge of $\Omega$ to produce a connected binary $\fc$-gadget $\vk$.
+a set similar to $\fc$.
+Let $\Omega$ be a $\fc$-grid, containing signatures $F_1,\ldots,F_p$.
+As $\Omega$ is not a tree (all of its vertices have even degree), we can break some edge of $\Omega$ to produce a connected binary $\fc$-gadget $\vk$.
 By \autoref{claim:even},

 Now, reconnecting the dangling edges of $\vk$, we find $\holant_{\Omega} = \holant_{\Omega_{\fc\to\gc}}$.
 Thus $\fc$ and $\gc$ are Holant-indistinguishable, so, by \autoref{thm:result}, $\fc$ and $\gc$ are ortho-equivalent.
 Hence $\fc$ is odeco.